vaido-world/.github/profile/README.md

 in the country does help with the overall access.

 Sweden looks more cute, but Finland has Euro currency.
-This shows a lot about their caring and standards.
+This shows a lot about their caring and their standards.

 <details>